bitnami/charts/bitnami/tomcat/README.md

 ### Change Tomcat version

 To modify the Tomcat version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/tomcat/tags/) using the `image.tag` parameter.
 For example, `image.tag=X.Y.Z`.
-This approach is also applicable for other images like exporters.
+This approach is also applicable to other images like exporters.

 ## Persistence